karolWazny/pea/README.md

 To use UnitTests install GoogleTest framework (https://github.com/google/googletest) in Google_tests dir: https://www.jetbrains.com/help/clion/creating-google-test-run-debug-configuration-for-test.html I provide this code under the terms of GPLv2.
 Due to components used for performing time measurements, the project needs to be compiled with MSVC.

+For most of th time executable in /bin is not the current build!